Page 1: Biography

 Athlete, rugby player, businessman, sharebroker

-This biography, written by Ron Palenski, was first published in the Dictionary of New Zealand Biography in 2000, and updated in February, 2006.
+This biography, written by Ron Palenski, was first published in the Dictionary of New Zealand Biography in 2000.
+It was updated in February, 2006.

 Ronald Alexander Jarden was born in Lower Hutt on 14 December 1929.
 He was the son of a Christchurch horse trainer, Benjamin Alexander Jarden, and Jean Johnston, who was later to be one of the world’s leading croquet players.
 Ron Jarden’s sporting abilities were evident when he attended Hutt Valley High School, though it was as a track and field athlete rather than as a rugby player that he first made his mark.
 He set a school record for 880 yards of 2 minutes 5.8 seconds that was to last for nearly 20 years, and his 1947 record of 52.3 seconds for the 440 yards was unbeaten for 50 years.
 He was chosen for the school’s rugby First XV in his fourth year, teaming up in the three-quarters with two other speedsters: Don Jowett, a British Empire Games gold medallist in 1954, and Lionel Smith, who was to run sixth in the 120 yards hurdles at the Empire Games in Auckland in 1950.
 ‘My only quality was speed and I soon discovered the safest place on the football field was over the goalline’, Jarden said.